Duckle29/blog/blog/content/posts/pzem_power_meter/index.md

 separation being the DC side of the PZEM module, and the 3.3v power cables from the PSU.

 ## Firmware
-with the hardware selection figured out, it was time to make it do something
+With the hardware selection figured out, it was time to make it do something

 {{< imgresize "images/cmon-do-something.jpg" "200x" "pzem box" >}}